What are the causes of the rise in economic inequality in the West and what can be done about it?

-Foreword Kate Pickett, University of York
+Foreword by Kate Pickett, University of York

 Inequality: for and against;

-Responses to rising inequality: taxes and transfers;
+Tackling rising inequality through taxes and transfers;

 "A compelling and insightful analysis of the current state of economic and social inequalities in the UK.... provides a powerful springboard for a wide ranging and convincing consideration of how inequality works, and the ways in which it may be combatted, that has worldwide significance.
 Its compelling and authoritative account will reinvigorate debates on inequality and how it might be tackled.
 Essential reading for all those concerned about growing inequality in Britain."
 Diane Reay, University of Cambridge